natashajoann/Portfolio/_drafts/what-to-include-in-your-client-contract.md

 > &nbsp;
 >
 >
-> Either Party may terminate this Agreement at any time, with or without cause, upon 14 days written notice...&nbsp;
+> Either Party may terminate this Agreement at any time, with or without cause, upon 14 days written notice…&nbsp;
 >
 >
 > &nbsp;
 >
 >
-> ...If this Agreement is terminated earlier by Client without cause, Client agrees to pay Contractor any and all sums which are due and payable for: (i) services provided as of the date of termination; and (ii) expenses already incurred, including those from documented non-cancelable commitments.
+> …If this Agreement is terminated earlier by Client without cause, Client agrees to pay Contractor any and all sums which are due and payable for: (i) services provided as of the date of termination; and (ii) expenses already incurred, including those from documented non-cancelable commitments.
 Failure to provide proper notice of termination will result in a termination fee of one billing period of bi-weekly or monthly hourly rate.&nbsp; Contractor agrees to use the best efforts to minimize such costs and expenses.
 >
 >
 > &nbsp;